alberto-martin/read.wos.R/README.md

 read.wos.plain: it reads data from Web of Science exported in "Plain Text" format, and converts it into a data.table.

-read.wos.tabwin.utf8: it reads data from Web of Science exported in "Tab-delimited (Win, UTF-8)" format, and converts it into a data.frame.
+read.wos.tabwin.utf8: it reads data from Web of Science exported in "Tab-delimited (Win, UTF-8)" format, and converts it into a data.table.

 ### Arguments

 filefolder: path to the folder that contains the list of files.
 Default is "./files".

 fields_path: list of fields you want to extract from the files.
 Default is "fields.txt".

 nrows: number of records to be processed.
 Default is 10,000,000 (it will remove empty records).

 ## Update log